AllFatherOdin2/GradDatabases/DatabaseProject/src/indexMechTake2/README2Take2.txt

 		-Additional error checking and database sanitization would solve this issue, but that is outside the scope of this project.
 	-The index value of the overflow bucket is OVERFLOW_TITLE (set to "overflow" by default)

+Class Structure
+	-Bucket:
+		The Bucket class is a basic class that we use to represent a tuple in the index file.
+It can add and remove keys from the list of keys that is stored as a class variable, and each has a unique index value (based on hashed data values), which act as identifiers.
+However, we do not enforce the index value be unique, as there may need to be multiple buckets with the same index after one overflows.
+	-ByteStringManipulator
+		The ByteStringManipulator contains all of our code for reading in a text file as a byte stream and converting it to a String array, which we then parse into a Bucket.
+	-IndexBucketImpl